donrifad/python-bdd-api-framework/README.md

 <br>For reporting used allure report https://docs.qameta.io/allure/ </br>

 ## Execute the tests ##
+* To execute the tests on GistsBasicApi.feature provide your username in feature file
 1. Execute all the test cases:
 * navigate to project root folder
 * Generate your token from git